microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/01_Set_up.md

 <!-- ![Azure AI Studio logged in homepage](./Images/ai-studio-hubmanagement.jpg) -->

-2. Locate the **Workshop AI Hub** in the list of available hubs. **Click on the project** associated to the hub to access its settings and resources.
+2. Locate the **Workshop AI Hub** in the list of available hubs. **Click on the project** with the hub to access its settings and resources.

 ![Hub management tab](./Images/ai-studio-hubmanagement-hub.jpg)